zimolzak/instruct-project-etrigger-sql/advanced/discovery.md

 ## Setup

+This example assumes that you want to retrieve one month worth of e-trigger counts and patient information.

 1. Find the first day of the current month (e.g. if today is Feb 19, you rewind to find Feb 1).